mikael-ros/slumper/README.md

 #### ✔️ Good-to-haves
 - Lighthouse browser addon
 - Some kind of screen reader
-- Some kind of addon that allows you to simulate colorblindness
+- Some kind of addon that allows you to simulate colorblindness (Firefox can do this natively)
+- A couple devices and browsers to test compatability

 ### 🖥 Running the site locally
 Simply run: